lizmat/articles/cases-of-UPPER-1.md

 ```raku
 CHECK exit if $phase-of-the-moon;
 ```
-If you really want to prevent execution of your program or module, you can use the `INIT` phaser:
+If you really want to *always* prevent execution of your program or module depending on the phase of the moon, you can use the `INIT` phaser:
 ```raku
 INIT exit if $phase-of-the-moon;
 ```
-More on that in the next episode!
+More on the `INIT` phaser in the next episode!

 ## Conclusion